carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 ---

-### ep 6 objective?
-- "twarc1 .py utilities and twarc2 plug-ins are two separate sets of tools"

 ## Where We've Been: twarc Built-ins
-We have already looked at the proportions of tweets to retweets, and examines Emojis as a proxy measurement of qualitative emotional content. ie: you can visually see sentiment in emojis.
+We have already looked at the hashtags in a dataset, and the proportions of tweets to retweets.
+But what about the semantic meaning of the tweets?
+For that we need some textual analysis.

-The are emotional icons.

 # Sentiment Analysis with TextBlob
 Sentiment analysis can be used to estimate the overall